 If your neighbors don’t keep their roaches under control, it’s very difficult for you to keep your roaches under control.
 An elderly neighbor who likes to feed cats, or a bachelor or bachelorette who leaves dishes in the sink for days or weeks at a time, or maybe a slightly demented neighbor who never takes the garbage out can provide a breeding ground for roaches that just keep on coming your way.
 If your neighbor’s place is cockroach heaven, chances are your place will become cockroach hell.
 It’s always best to make sure your real estate or rental agent does due diligence before you sign on the dotted line.
 Chances are if you are reading this article, however, you have already past the point of no return with your selection of residence.

 If you provide roaches with a comfortable place to live and plenty of food, you can never get rid of them.
-Always seal food in airtight containers, such as ceramic crocks with tight-fitting lids, sealable plastic bins, insect-proof canisters, or inexpensive plastic freezer bags.
+The best way to get rid of them is to always seal food in airtight containers, such as ceramic crocks with tight-fitting lids, sealable plastic bins, insect-proof canisters, or inexpensive plastic freezer bags.
 Put your trash in a container with a roach-proof lid, or take out the trash each and every night.
 Since roaches like to lay their eggs in piles of dirty clothes or old magazines and newspapers, clear out all kinds of clutter.
 And clean under refrigerators, under stove burners, and behind the range.
 It’s even essential to clean a ceramic stove top every day, and it’s certainly essential to clean around burners after spill overs.

 3. Close down the cockroach freeway.

-Roaches move from place to place in your home inside the walls.
+They move from place to place in your home inside the walls and roaches are most active at night.
 If they can’t get out of the walls, they can’t contaminate your living space.
 Plug obvious holes in walls with steel wool.
 Caulk cracks with silicone sealant.
 It is especially important to caulk cracks and plug holes underneath sinks in the bathroom and kitchen, since cockroaches gather around water sources.
 Once you have taken care of bathroom and kitchen openings, inspect and repair the rest of your home room by room.

 4. Capture and kill roaches in your living space.